chakrakan/leetcode-disc/README.md

 ##### Regular Commands

-`!problem (without args) - gives you a random problem of any difficulty either paid/free.`
-`!problem free - gives you a random freely accessible problem of any difficulty.`
+`!problem (without args) - gives you a random problem of any difficulty either paid/free.` `!problem info - gives you an overview of problems and your progress` (WIP) `!problem free - gives you a random freely accessible problem of any difficulty.`
 `!problem paid - gives you a random paid/locked problem of any difficulty.`